How can I take the S3?

-The Strategic Student Survey (S3) was developed in collaboration with IU School of Medicine students, staff and faculty on all nine campuses as a holistic way to obtain actionable student feedback on areas that the school aims to improve.
+The Strategic Student Survey (S3) was developed in collaboration with IU School of Medicine students, staff, and faculty on all nine campuses as a holistic way to obtain actionable student feedback on areas the school aims to improve.
 The S3 also compares student experiences across all four years of training to track continuous program quality improvement and identify areas that require rapid interventions.

 The S3 complements national Association of American Medical Colleges (AAMC) questionnaires such as the Graduation Questionnaire (GQ), which provide vital benchmarks to show the educational experience areas IU School of Medicine needs to improve relative to other medical schools.

 Medical Student Education extends a huge thank you to all the students who participated in the 2021 S3.
-Assessment will occur this summer, and students should expect to see feedback on how their responses will inform changes at IU School of Medicine.

 In spite of COVID-19, students provided their feedback to help improve IU School of Medicine.
 Some of the changes resulting from the 2020 S3 included: